 Just making these benefits available can help you attract and retain skilled employees.
 You don’t necessarily need to offer an employer contribution or matching but doing so will make the benefits much more attractive to your employees.
 If you have a very small company or are just getting started, you can implement your employee retirement plans without employer contributions and amend the policy later on.

-The most common reasons leaders of smaller businesses give for not offering retirement plans are, not surprisingly, cost and time.
-Small employers often cannot afford the plan administration costs and do not have the time and/or expertise to administer a 401(k) plan.
-The ins and outs of administering a 401(k) plan are a valid concern as the regulations can be complicated and there are penalties associated with administering a plan incorrectly.
-However, there are retirement services and providers that can assume these responsibilities for employers and the benefits, as mentioned above, can often outweigh the costs.
+SMB leaders may tend to avoid offering employee retirement plans because of cost and time.
+Business owners may not think they can afford the plan administration costs and don’t have the time or expertise to administer a 401(k) plan.
+Since the regulations can be complicated and demanding, and there are penalties associated with administering a plan incorrectly, thus, navigating the intricacies of administering an employee retirement plan is a valid concern.
+There are several different options for retirement services and providers that can assume these responsibilities for employees.
+This tends to make the benefits of retirement benefits outweigh the costs.

-Under an MEP arrangement, a third party serves as the plan administrator.
-This allows employers the ability to offload most, if not all, of the plan administration.
-It also alleviates some of their fiduciary liability.
-Also, due to economy-of-scale pricing, administrative costs in an MEP are often lower than what an employer could get if they were to sponsor their own plan.
+Multiple employer 401(k) plans allow employers to offload most, if not all, of the plan administration.
+It can also help alleviate and navigate some of their fiduciary liability and helps business owners comply with the rules and regulations surrounding retirement benefits.
+Also, as a result of the economies-of-scale pricing, administrative costs associated with a MEP are often lower than what an employer would get if they were to sponsor their own plan.